KaiserWerk/CertMaker-Go-SDK/README.md

 // ...
 cache, _ := certmaker.NewCache()
 client := certmaker.NewClient(certMakerInstance, token, &certmaker.ClientSettings{
-    Transport:     nil, // for the HTTP client
+    // a custom *http.Transport{} for the HTTP client
+    Transport:     nil,
-    ClientTimeout: 4 * time.Second, // for the HTTP client
+    // the timeout for the HTTP client (default 5 seconds)
+    ClientTimeout: 4 * time.Second,
-    StrictMode:    true, // when checking if a local certificate is still valid, also check with the CertMaker API if it's been revoked
+    // when checking if a local certificate is still valid, also check with the CertMaker API
+    // if it's been revoked
+    StrictMode:    true,
-    ChallengePort: 8000, // make sure the port is open })
+    // make sure the port is open
+    // the port is only required when the verification challenge is enabled
+    // on the API's side
+    ChallengePort: 8000,
+})
 ```